 Born and raised in Varese, Italy, Ilaria attended the Università di Lettere e Filosofia of Milan where she graduated with honors in Ancient Roman History.
-Since then, she has taught in institutions all over Italy and the US.
+Since then, she has taught all over Italy and the U.S.

 Before moving to New York, she worked as Head Italian Teacher at “Language and Enrichment Center-Let’s Play in Italian” in New Jersey.
-There she developed an Italian immersion classroom curriculum for preschool and kindergarten classes and instructed private and group Italian language lessons to a variety of adults and children at all levels: beginner, intermediate and advanced.
+There she developed an Italian immersion classroom curriculum for preschool and kindergarten classes, and instructed private and group Italian language lessons to a variety of adults and children at all levels.

 She has always enjoyed studying languages, traveling and learning about different cultures.
 In her spare time, Ilaria enjoys reading, going to the movies, and discovering new and unusual spots in NYC.
 Her passion is opening the eyes of adults and children to Italy’s beautiful language and culture!